The Best Portfolio Management Software Makes Your Life Easier

 The software is available for Windows 95 through Windows 10.
 The fee for the Personal Portfolio Manager software is $69.00.
 Add on features include download protection for $10.95 and a backup CD for $13.95.
 There is a 30 day free trial.

-Investment Portfolio Management Software: Robo-Advisors with Ongoing Management Fees
+Investment Portfolio Management Software: Robo-Advisor with Ongoing Management Fees

 These portfolio management software platforms fall under the robo-advisor umbrella as well.
 The following companies charge low ongoing management fees and don’t require you to transfer your assets to their firm.
 In addition to managing your assets, they also offer portfolio management features.